 The feedback also informs us of the effectiveness of the 5S program.
 Remember, the ultimate goal of the program is to increase efficiency by curtailing the wastage of effort, time, and money.
 Having tabs on these parameters helps us ensure that adequate progress is being made.
 Using actual statistics instead of guessing is necessary even if the results aren’t as stellar as we expected them to be.

 The 6th S

 Modern 5S setups have introduced a 6th S that stands for safety.
-Neglecting safety can cause loss of life/injury, harm to the environment, and loss of reputation of the company.
+Neglecting safety can cause loss of life/injury, harm to the environment, and loss of the reputation of the company.
 As such, repercussions arising from inadequate safety measures can cost companies millions of dollars in recompense and work stoppages.

-Therefore, it is important that due diligence be paid to safety to maintain and improve upon the efficiency of an organisation.
+Therefore, it is important that due diligence be paid to safety to maintain and improve the efficiency of an organisation.
 Especially in companies where workers are constantly exposed to danger.